 Nutrition is an issue of special concern for people with Crohn’s.
 The disease affects your digestive system and may interfere with your appetite.
 Even if you’re able to eat a balanced diet, some forms of Crohn’s can interfere with your digestive tract’s ability to absorb nutrients.
 This puts you at risk of malnourishment.

-Some people with Crohn’s disease who have inflammation of the small intestine may experience difficulty absorbing fats from their diet—and up to 40 percent of people with Crohn’s will experience some difficulty absorbing carbohydrates.
-These sufferers may require nutritional support.
+If you have inflammation of your small intestine, you may experience challenges absorbing fats or carbohydrates from your food.
+According to the Crohn’s and Colitis Foundation of America, up to 40 percent of people with Crohn’s experience some difficulty absorbing carbohydrates.
+If you have trouble absorbing fat, carbohydrates, or both, you may require nutritional support.

-In order to get enough calories and nutrients each day, they may require overnight feeding with a liquid nutrient formula.
-This enriched formula can be delivered through a (nasogastric) tube that is threaded through the nose directly into the stomach or small bowel.
+In order to get enough calories and nutrients each day, you may need overnight feeding with a liquid nutrient formula.
+This enriched formula may be delivered through a nasogastric tube that’s threaded through your nose directly into your stomach or small intestine.
 This type of nutritional support is called “enteral nutrition.”

 What’s on the Menu?

 If you’re prone to cramping and diarrhea, you may want to avoid high-fiber foods, such as fresh fruits and raw vegetables.
-Instead, eat bananas or applesauce, refined carbohydrates (such as white bread, white rice, or pasta), skinless potatoes, fish (avoid fried fish), and olive or canola oils.
+Likewise, your doctor may suggest you avoid whole grains, seeds, nuts, and popcorn.
+Safe alternatives may include:

-Crohn’s, Kids, & Fast Food
+Crohn’s Disease, Kids, and Fast Food

 If your child has Crohn’s disease, you may worry that fast food offers few options.
 However, that isn’t always true.
 Ice cream or milk shakes, for example, can provide much-needed calories for energy and ample calcium for growing bones.